Birkenhead Park: Influence on other parks

-Birkenhead park was the first park to be established at public expense in the United Kingdom.
-Prior to Birkenhead all parks had been created by private individuals or private organisations and access was held privately, although it could be given to the public.
+Birkenhead park was one of the earliest parks to be established at public expense in the United Kingdom.
+Prior to Birkenhead parks had been created by private individuals or private organisations and access was held privately, although it could be given to the public.
 Birkenhead park was influential on the design of public parks both in the UK and internationally and it is considered a landmark in the history of public parks.

 In 1850, American landscape architect Frederick Law Olmsted arrived by ship in Liverpool.
 During his stay in Northwest England, he paid a visit to Birkenhead Park along with several other public gardens.
 He noted Birkenhead was "a model town" which was built "all in accordance with the advanced science, taste, and enterprising spirit that are supposed to distinguish the nineteenth century".

 In 1858, he and Calvert Vaux won the competition to design a new park, Central Park, for the rapidly growing city of New York.

 Olmsted, who was influenced by the park, was greatly impressed by Paxton's designs.
 In his book Walks and Talks of an American Farmer in England, he wrote about its social value as an aesthetic form:

-five minutes of admiration, and a few more spent studying the manner in which art had been employed to obtain from nature so much beauty, and I was ready to admit that in democratic America there was nothing to be thought of as comparable with this People’s Garden.
+five minutes of admiration, and a few more spent studying the manner in which art had been employed to obtain from nature so much beauty, and I was ready to admit that in democratic America there was nothing to be thought of as comparable with this People's Garden.

 Olmsted also commented on the "perfection" of the park's gardening:

 I cannot undertake to describe the effect of so much taste and skill as had evidently been employed; I will only tell you, that we passed by winding paths, over acres and acres, with a constant varying surface, where on all sides were growing every variety of shrubs and flowers, with more than natural grace, all set in borders of greenest, closest turf, and all kept with consummate neatness.

 Birkenhead Park was used as a template for the creation of Sefton Park, which opened in Liverpool in 1872.